browsermedia/bcms_settings/README.markdown

     => #<Cms::Settings: bcms_seo_sitemap => {}>

-if you uninstall bcms_xyz (by removing it from environment.rb) the corresponding settings oject will be destroyed for you.
+if you uninstall bcms_xyz (by removing it from environment.rb) the corresponding settings object will be destroyed for you.

 To know which bcms_modules the Settings module knows about: